arunazturganbai/assaignment2/src/README.md

-This code defines a class called MyArrayList that implements the MyList interface.
+class called MyArrayList that implements the MyList interface.
 MyArrayList is a generic class, meaning that it can store elements of any type.

 The class has three instance variables:
 - data: an array of objects that stores the elements of the list